- When someone asks you to do something you don’t want to do, ask them back “how am I supposed to do that”? That forces the other party to negotiate.

 – How am I supposed to do that?

-The implication of these is that you want what the other guy wants and you need his help to do it.
+These questions imply that you want what the other party wants and you need their help to get it.

 To make sure you get an agreement, ask for confirmation three times.
 You need to get three “yes”.

 If someone says yes but it is a small yes, diffuse the hesitation by telling them “it seems like you hesitate”.
-Communication is 7-38-55.
-7% what is said, 38% tone of voice, 55% body language.
+You want a strong yes.

 Yes means nothing without “how”.
 Always confirm how the “yes” will be implemented.